E-Trojans: Ransomware, Tracking, DoS, and Data Leaks on Battery-powered Embedded Systems: Implementation

-\textbf{Capability Usage}.
-Table~\ref{tab:caps} shows how we \emph{combine} the ten capabilities to perform \aubra, \autia, \adesa, and \aphla.
-We require DFU in all attacks to prevent users from replacing our malicious BCTRL via BLE firmware updates.
-We integrate MUB and MIB in all attacks (except MIB in \aphla), as they allow for controlling the UART and I2C buses.
-We deploy DDT, DCT, DLB, and SCV in \aubra, as they affect the safety of the battery (i.e., undervoltage).
-We use DBC in \aubra\ and DES5 as, alongside the e-scooter, they also target the battery charger.
-Similarly, we use FBD in \aubra\ and DES7, as they try to accelerate battery consumption by triggering resource-intensive tasks.
-For \aubra, \autia, and \aphla, we rely on CBA to exfiltrate data from the e-scooter. \aubra\ requires all capabilities.
+\textbf{Usage of C1--C11}.
+Table~\ref{tab:caps} shows how we combine the eleven capabilities to perform \aubra, \aobda, \autia, \adesa, and \aphla.
+DFU is used in all attacks to prevent users from replacing our malicious BCTRL via BLE firmware updates.
+We use MUB and MIB in all attacks except MIB in \aphla, as they allow for controlling the UART and I2C buses. \aubra\ and \aobda\ use DLB, and either MST or DSP, to break safety mechanisms and induce undervoltage and overvoltage.
+MST prevents the BMON from activating safety protections and raising errors, resulting in an attack undetectable by the BMON, while DSP turns off safety protections as soon as they are activated, allowing for critical overvoltage and undervoltage.
+DBC is used in \aubra\ and DES5, as they are needed to target the e-scooter charger.
+FBD is used in \aubra\ and DES7, as it accelerates battery consumption. \aubra, \autia, and \aphla\ rely on CB to exfiltrate data from the e-scooter. \aubra\ and \aobda\ use SCV to tamper with battery readings.
+DES8 utilizes C11 to change downhill acceleration and mess with brake responsiveness.